shrekshao/webgpu-deferred-renderer/README.md

 * Sampling from depth texture is not supported.
 Might be an obstacle for students want to some early-z optimization, cluster shading. (though could still be done using compute shader or write gl_Position.z to color buffer etc.)
 * Layered rendering is not supported.
 So seems like you could not use an array texture in shader and 2d texture array.
 This might make optimizing number and structure of GBuffer a bit more painful.
 You could write some helper functions like iterate through each gbuffer and injecting shader texts to make it better.
-* Texture support is pretty early at this point (as you may already noticed in `createTextureFromImage`).
-Also there's no `generateMipmap` counterpart.
+* Texture support is pretty early at this point (as you may have already noticed in `createTextureFromImage`).
+Also there's no `gl.generateMipmap` counterpart now.
 You might be able to write a helper function, or have prebuilt mipmap levels as separate image files.
 * I use native javascript module support in browser.
 You might want to introduce libs like Babel/webpack or not.
 There are goods and bads.

 ### Project task ideas